This pellet grill says it can smoke and sear—does it work?

 The preheating times on the SmokeFire were impressively fast.
 We ran it through its start-up mode several times, timing how quickly it reached the target temperature and averaging the results.
 It reached 250°F in about 10 minutes, and 600°F in 17 minutes.

-Changing from low to high temperatures was equally reactive (although we had to open the grill lid to let out excess heat when going from high to low temperatures).
+Changing from low to high temperatures was equally reactive.
+We had to open the grill lid to let out excess heat when going from high to low temperatures.

 Fuel efficiency

-We were also impressed by the SmokeFire’s fuel efficiency.
-After 10 hours of smoking at 250°F, we had only gone through half of the pellets in the hopper (about 1 pound of pellets per hour).
+SmokeFire’s fuel efficiency is fantastic.
+After 10 hours of smoking at 250°F, we had only gone through half of the pellets in the hopper.
+This amounts to about one pound of pellets per hour.
 Of course, higher temperatures used more pellets, but it was good to see that one bag can get you through several grilling sessions.

 What we don’t like about the Weber SmokeFire pellet grill